wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/3-manage-configure-microsoft-phone-numbers.md

 After performing the described steps, you ordered PSTN Phone numbers from Microsoft and assigned them to your tenant, ready to be assigned to users or services.

-## Create Microsoft Port Request for User and Service numbers
+## Create Microsoft port request for user and service numbers

 You may have existing phone numbers with another carrier/operator that you want to move to Microsoft calling plans; this move is called a "Port."
 Once numbers are ported, the new service provider, Microsoft in this case, manages them and you can disconnect the service from the old service provider (subject to any contractual requirements you have with them).